-Contact information for faculty who wish to place materials on reserve
+Contact information for faculty who wish to place materials (electronic or physical) on reserve

 - Email: email@example.com

 - Phone: 212-851-9648

 - Location: Circulation/Reserves Desk, LeFrak Center, Barnard Hall

 General guidelines for submitting a Course Reserves list